 There is no permanent seating at the Bruns Amphitheater.
 Plastic chairs are preplaced in most sections.
-If you are seated in our Terrace Premium section, your tickets come with a voucher for one of the low-backed beach chairs available at the upper entrance to the amphitheater.
-Should you need assistance, ushers can help you place your chair in all Terrace sections.
-If you’re seated in our Terrace or Terrace Rear sections, you will need to bring your own chair or rent one from us.
-If you choose to bring your own, it must be a low-backed beach chair (no camp chairs), with a seat no more than six inches off the ground and a backrest no taller than shoulder height (so the people behind you can see!).
-If you need to rent a chair from us, you’ll find them located at the upper entrance to the Terrace, and they’re only $3.
+If you are seated in our Terrace section, the seats are low-to-the-ground beach chairs.
+Patrons sitting in the Terrace only may also choose to bring their own chair; if you choose to bring your own, it must be a low-backed beach chair (no camp chairs), with a seat no more than six inches off the ground and a backrest no taller than shoulder height (so the people behind you can see!).

 6. Getting here:

 It couldn’t be easier.
 Either take Highway 24 to the Wilder Rd/California Shakespeare Theater exit in Orinda and follow the signs to California Shakespeare Theater Way; or take a train to the Orinda BART station and catch the free Cal Shakes shuttle that start 90 minutes prior to each performance.
 The shuttle stops at the entrance to the Bruns grounds to pick up additional passengers who would like to avoid the journey up the hill.
 (If you have guests with mobility problems, you may drive them to the lobby yourself, but you must return your car to the parking lot after dropping them off.)
 When the show’s over, you can catch another shuttle back to the BART station.

 There’s a lot more information available here; we hope you enjoy your Cal Shakes Experience!